Politics

 This market is available on Polymarket (crypto-native, global access via USDC).
 OddsShift tracks prices and smart money positioning in real time.

-OddsShift runs 5 AI models (Bayesian, PIN, HMM, Gaussian, Ensemble).
+OddsShift runs mathematical + AI models on every alpha market.
 Current fair value estimate: 12c YES.
-3 of 5 models agree on direction.
+3 models agree on direction.